codeface-io/SwiftObserver/README.md

 You can also use `Messenger`, which offers some advantages over a simple `Var("").new()`:

 1. The intended use of the object is explicit
-2. All sent messages become `latestUpdate` (also guaranteeing that `send()` resends the last sent message)
+2. All sent messages become `latestMessage` (also guaranteeing that `send()` resends the last sent message)
-3. You have the option to deactivate update buffering via `remembersLatestMessage = false`
+3. You have the option to deactivate message buffering via `remembersLatestMessage = false`
-4. You can reset the latest update without triggering a send.
-In particular, optional update types allow to erase the buffered update: `latestMessage = nil`.
+4. You can reset the latest message without triggering a send.
+In particular, optional message types allow to erase the buffered message via `latestMessage = nil`.
 5. The message type doesn't need to be `Codable`

 ```swift